 “I hope in years to come they will all be running successful businesses, employing staff themselves and enjoying a strong following as experts in their field in both the industry and the public they are trying to connect with.
 I hope some will give back to the industry in terms of education and training too, perhaps even working with Future Fit.”

 Paul hopes the Legacy Awards will become an annual occurrence.
 He says: “It was such a good event.
 Not only for students but for our staff too.
 It reminds us why we do what we do.
 Giving finalists that have already undergone training a CIMSPA membership as part of their prize is so important too.
-As the organisation responsible for upholding standards of education and training in our sector, it's the kite mark for the industry, and shows they are committed to upholding this.
+As the organization responsible for upholding standards of education and training in our sector, it’s the kitemark for the industry and shows they are committed to upholding this.
 CIMSPA is a big step forward for the industry and we need to get everyone registered with this one body so we can demonstrate quality and professionalism.”